Company logo | Codica

 Setting a communication tone for your vendors and customers always impacts the flow of your marketplace.
 Let’s list five of the most popular marketplace categories depending on the flow.
 Note that they may also overlap.

 • Curated marketplace.
 Unlike open, curated marketplaces usually have a strict vetting process for vendors and their listings.
-The marketplace may set limits to certain types of products or services.
+The marketplace may set limits on certain types of products or services.
 It may also require vendors to meet certain quality or brand standards.

 • Auction marketplace.
 This type of marketplace allows vendors to auction off their products or services to customers.
 From the consumer's perspective, they can bid on the products, and the highest bidder wins the item.